 You’ve made the final decision of studying abroad and becoming an international student.
 Now you just need to do your research and apply for a university.
 Are you too afraid to begin the process and keep postponing it?

 Well, no need to stress out!
-The sooner you start searching for information and begin with the application process for a university degree, the higher the chances you will be accepted to one or more of the universities that you dream about.
+The sooner you start searching for information and begin the application process for a university degree, the higher the chances you will be accepted by one or more international universities that you dream about.

-Applying to a university, whether it is in European countries like the UK, France, Germany or Sweden, in the U.S., China or anywhere else, it is not as complicated as you may think.
+Applying to a university, whether it is in European countries like the UK, France, Germany or Sweden, in the U.S., China or anywhere else, is not as complicated as you may think.
 You just have to pay attention to a few details and prepare all the necessary documents as soon as possible.

-Even if you have set a clear goal that you want to be a student of a certain university, it is always best and wise to apply to at least three universities, even if they are in different locations abroad.
+Even if you have set a clear goal that you want to be a student at a certain university, it is always best and wise to apply to at least three universities, even if they are in different locations abroad.

 2. Be realistic and informed

 Check and read the academic requirements carefully to figure out the probability of being accepted by the university.
 If you don’t have a clear idea about the requirements, you can contact the department of international students or an adviser from the university.
 Most of the time, these details will be available on the programmes web page, you just have to look them up and check if they are up-to-date.

 Usually, you can apply through the website of the university directly and submit all the required documents or send them by post.
 In some countries, you can apply through a specific online platform that is easier to use and also gives you the possibility to apply to more universities at once.
 Some of these websites even include additional features that can help you choose your degree, especially if you’re not 100% sure of your future field of study.